I'M Nikki! MOM, dog cuddler, PHOTOGRAPHER, wife, and donut lover

 Hey y’all!
 I’m Nikki and I’m the girl behind the lens.
 I drink way too much Dr. Pepper, I think my rescue beagle is my first-born child, I could literally live off Chick-fil-A and Firehouse subs, I trip in tennis shoes but have perfect balance in heels (being 5’3 I have a lot of practice in heels), I’m in LOVE with old cities with history like Savannah, and I’ll bleed black and red (go dawgs) until the day I die.
 Although, I’ve shot some incredible portraits at Georgia Tech.
-I believe that magic is real and Harry Potter is my favorite!!
+I believe that magic is real and Harry Potter is my all-time favorite!!
+Seriously, ask to see my Deathly Hallows tattoo sometime.
 My playlist goes from Dean Martin to Coolio to New Kids on the Block so if you ever get in the car with me, prepare for musical whiplash.
-I hate waking up before 9am, I collect coffee mugs and vintage cameras, and I could waste an entire day in a good antique store or book store.
+I hate waking up before 9am but I'm working on that, I collect coffee mugs and vintage cameras, and I could waste an entire day in a good antique store.

-Fast forward through months of struggle stretching one income to cover everything and I get a call from a former coworker asking me to photograph her upcoming wedding.
+Fast forward through months of struggle, stretching one income to cover everything, and I get a call from a former coworker asking me to photograph her upcoming wedding.
 I was terrified, but I took this as a sign that this is what I was meant to do so I jumped in with both feet and zero idea what I was doing.
 I read every article I could find, stalked super talented photographers and artists online, and took a million awful photos but I was determined to put in the work and make this a career.
-Here I am, four years later doing what I love and serving people the best way I can.
+And now, here I am years later, doing what I love and serving people the best way I can.